mathiasmantelli/awesome-mobile-robotics/README.md

 * [X](https://x.company/careers-at-x/) | X is a diverse group of inventors and entrepreneurs who build and launch technologies that aim to improve the lives of millions, even billions, of people (Google)
 * [Waymo](https://waymo.com) | Autonomous Driving car company from Google
 * [ZOOX](https://zoox.com/) | Zoox is creating autonomous mobility from the ground up
-* [Robotec AI](Robotec.ai) | A software company that develops high-tech solutions for automated and connected vehicles
+* [Robotec AI](https://robotec.ai/) | A software company that develops high-tech solutions for automated and connected vehicles
 * [Fraunhofer IPA](https://www.ipa.fraunhofer.de/en.html) | A leading center for applied research in robotics and automation in one of the most innovative industrial areas worldwide
 * [ihmc Robotics](http://robots.ihmc.us/) | IHMC has been pioneering advanced control techniques for bipedal robots to maintain balance while walking over a wide variety of terrains
 * [GUSS](https://gussag.com/) | Autonomous orchard sprayers
 * [AgroIntelli](https://www.agrointelli.com/#home) | Versatile and autonomous agricultural robot solving multiple tasks in the field
-* [Abundant Robotics](https://www.abundantrobotics.com/) | Commercial Robotic apple harvest
 * [Rowbot](https://www.rowbot.com/) | Robotic solutions for row crop agriculture
 * [Bear Flag Robotics](https://bearflagrobotics.com/) | Bear Flag Robotics is developing self-driving technology for tractors and implements
 * [Agrobot](https://www.agrobot.com/) | From disruptive but practical approaches, we build smart farming machinery